openfisca/openfisca-doc/coding-the-legislation/35_periods.md

         # The variable taxes is computed on a year, monthly_taxes equals the 12th of that result
         monthly_taxes = person('taxes', period, options = [DIVIDE])

-        # salary is a monthly variable, period is a month : no option is required
+        # salary is a monthly variable, period is a month: no option is required
         salary = person('salary', period)

         return salary - monthly_taxes